The future of retail is data driven

 Product placement is most effective online.
 There, the kinds of data available and the techniques used for advertising are especially good at driving purchases among shoppers.

 With this info, advertising can then come into play to remind customers about items they almost purchased and suggest similar kinds of goods to them.
 Ads of this kind can be displayed on your site whenever customers return or shown to them elsewhere on the web in places like Facebook, Google, and Youtube.
-This kind of targeted advertising is extremely effective and significantly more likely to drive sales than more randomized and best-guess-driven marketing.
+This kind of targeted paid social advertising is extremely effective and significantly more likely to drive sales than more randomized and best-guess-driven marketing.

 The new data-driven approach to retail differs in key ways from how businesses were run and what their goals were in the past.
 Before the widespread use of data in retail store settings, businesses worked as hard as they could towards increasing sales.
 Marketing strategies were rudimentary and often ineffective, and revenue was valued above all.